InfiniteRasa/Authentication-Server/README.txt

 To run it on Windows:
-	- Setup a MySQL database (i use usbwebserver)
+	- Setup a MySQL database (ex: usbwebserver)
 	- Import the bin/auth.sql file
 	- Modify the bin/config.ini file to fit your configuration
 	- Open AuthServer.exe
 	- Open Tabula Rasa client
-	- Log in as manolo/manolo (lol)
+	- Log in as test/test
 	- Nothing more without a game server

 ==================================

 Classes/Namespaces explanation:

-DBManager - Handles the DB connection and querys, also validates players Cryptmanager - Contains the Blowfish and custom algorithms functions SessionManager - Handles the generation and deletion of sessions INIParser - parses the ini file lol
+DBManager      - Handles the DB connection and querys, also validates players Cryptmanager   - Contains the Blowfish and custom algorithms functions SessionManager - Handles the generation and deletion of sessions INIParser      - Parses the ini file
-NetManager - along NetUtils, abstracts socket functions for corssplatfom work ThreadUtils - Simplifies threads usage
-MessageHandler - All the specific logic goes here, handles all the packets NetObjects - Simplifies the opcode, packet and errors usage
+NetManager     - along NetUtils, abstracts socket functions for crossplatfom work ThreadUtils    - Simplifies threads usage MessageHandler - All the specific logic goes here, handles all the packets NetObjects     - Simplifies the opcode, packet and errors usage

 ==================================